-Gillanders Holdings (Mauritius) Limited, Mauritius, the Direct Foreign Subsidiary, reported a loss before tax of ₹ 20.21Lakhs, against loss of ₹ 20.20 Lakhs, during the previous year.
+Gillanders Holdings (Mauritius) Limited, Mauritius, the Direct Foreign Subsidiary, reported a loss before tax of ₹ 22.12 Lakhs, against loss of ₹ 20.21 Lakhs, during the previous year.
 No significant operational activities have been undertaken by the said Subsidiary during the year under review.

-For the financial year ended on 31st March, 2024, Naming'omba Tea Estates Limited, Malawi (NTEL), a step-down Foreign Subsidiary, has reported EBITDA loss of ₹ 2,315.26 Lakhs, against an EBITDA loss of ₹ 153.02 Lakhs for the previous year.
-Consequent to the devaluation of local currency, the company accounted foreign exchange losses of ₹ 2,728.32 Lakhs in this financial year.
-(Previous year - ₹ 932.03 Lakhs).
+For the financial year ended on 31st March, 2025, Naming'omba Tea Estates Limited, Malawi (NTEL), a step-down Foreign Subsidiary, has reported EBITDA of ₹ 1,378.46 Lakhs, against an EBITDA loss of ₹ 2,315.26 Lakhs for the previous year.